sb0123/pipenv-cookiecutter/{{cookiecutter.repo_name}}/CONTRIBUTING.rst

    your new functionality into a function with a docstring, and add the feature to the list in README.rst.
 3. The pull request should work for Python 3.6+

+For more information on GitHub standards, see the `Software Development Standards`_ wiki.

 Tips
 ----